activecm/ipfix-rita/README.md

 # Troubleshooting
 ### Testing IPFix/Netflow Records
-To test that IPFix/Netflow records are arriving at you IPFIX-RITA system, run the following on the IPFIX-RITA system:
+To test that IPFix/Netflow records are arriving at your IPFIX-RITA system, run the following on the IPFIX-RITA system:
 ```
 $ tcpdump -qtnp 'udp port 2055'